Tuning Up Your Car's Audio System

 - If your car has small front speakers, install some Bass Blockers.
 They'll filter out the low frequencies so your speakers will play louder and clearer, bringing the soundstage back in front of you.
 If your receiver has built-in crossover capability, use its high-pass filter to remove low bass from smaller speakers for improved performance.

 - If you have a subwoofer (or larger speakers in the back), use your receiver's fader to move the music forward and then turn up the overall level to bring the bass back into play.

-- If your front speakers are mounted low in the doors, some receivers feature independent front/rear tone controls or signal processing that raises the front image.
-Or, if possible, install a set of tweeters in front.
+- If your front speakers are mounted low in the doors, that can have a negative impact on soundstaging.
+Some receivers feature independent front/rear tone controls or signal processing that raises the front image, so make those adjustments of you can.
+Or, if possible, install a set of tweeters up front.

 Great bass isn't just for rap, heavy metal, or reggae fanatics — if you're a fan of classical music or jazz, you might be surprised at the quiet authority a subwoofer brings to your music.
 Even at low listening levels, a sub can produce richness and impact you wouldn't otherwise hear.

 Play some music that features active, powerful bass parts — all the bass notes should punch out at an even volume level.
 If you hear bass notes dropping out or booming, check your phase and experiment with different crossover points until it's smoothed out.
 Once your sub is tuned properly, you can use your receiver's equalization controls to make minor adjustments.

 Instead of cranking the bass way up to increase your system's impact, raise the bass a little bit and lower the highs and mids.
 It's smart to keep equalization to a minimum — pumping up the bass control just robs your system of its effective power.

 A built-in equalizer is a big help in tuning your system